trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 CPU affinity is represented as a bitmask (given in hexadecimal), with the lowest order bit corresponding to the first logical CPU and the highest order bit corresponding to the last logical CPU.

 [Here](https://www.kutukupret.com/2010/11/18/nginx-worker_cpu_affinity/) you will find an amazing explanation of this.
 There is a [worker_cpu_affinity configuration generator](https://github.com/cubicdaiya/nwcagen) for NGINX.
-After all, I would recommend to let the OS scheduler to do the work.
+After all, I would recommend to let the OS scheduler to do the work because there is no reason to ever set it up during normal operation.

 ###### Shutdown of worker processes

-This directive should come in useful if you want to tweak NGINX’s shutdown process, particularly if other servers or load balancers are relying upon predictable restart times or if it takes a long time to close worker processes.
+This should come in useful if you want to tweak NGINX’s shutdown process, particularly if other servers or load balancers are relying upon predictable restart times or if it takes a long time to close worker processes.

 The `worker_shutdown_timeout` directive configures a timeout to be used when gracefully shutting down worker processes.
 When the timer expires, NGINX will try to close all the connections currently open to facilitate shutdown.